emma-christine/belmont/README.md

 This is my website about our apartment.
 For fun.

-Uses Vue CLI, Node, Express
+Uses Vue CLI, Node, Express, MongoDB